viclindq/vlin6834-tracker/README.md

 }
 ```

-#### Delete Function
+### Delete Function

-I tried very hard to implement a delete function for removing songs from the user's favorites list, technical constraints prevented its successful implementation.
+Compltess attempts to implement a delete function for removing songs from the user's favorites list, technical constraints prevented its successful implementation.
 The code snippet below illustrates the attempted implementation of the delete function:

 ```javascript
 async deleteSong(songId) {